joshiemoore/p8pwn/README.md

 This Python script is the main file you should reference if you're trying to understand how this exploit works.

 At a high level, the exploit works like this:
-1. ROP stage 1: overflow the buffer to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
+1. Overflow the buffer to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
-2. ROP stage 2: call `VirtualProtect()` to mark the page of memory containing our embedded shellcode as executable
+2. Call `VirtualProtect()` to mark the page of memory containing our embedded shellcode as executable
 3. Jump to our embedded shellcode end execute it

 The biggest speedbump to developing an exploit for this vulnerability was the fact that we can't include null bytes anywhere in our Lua